SafeBook

 User Research

-Focusing on invasive image capturing, we explored areas where we could…
+Focusing on invasive image capture, we explored areas where we could …

 protect user consent and data privacy.